MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 The `Get-LapsADPassword` cmdlet allows administrators to retrieve LAPS passwords and password history for an Active Directory computer or domain controller object.
 Depending on policy configuration, LAPS passwords may be stored in either clear-text form or encrypted form.
-The `Get-LapsADPassword` cmdlet will automatically perform decryption of encrypted passwords.
+The `Get-LapsADPassword` cmdlet automatically decrypts encrypted passwords.

 The `Get-LapsADPassword` cmdlet may also be used to connected to a mounted Active Directory snapshot.

 The **Verbose** may be used to get additional information about the cmdlet's operation.